DanSiew/ds-component-library/README.md

 You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc.

-### Generating New Components

-Don't forget to add the component to your `index.ts` exports if you want the library to export the component!

 ### Installing Component Library Locally

 Let's say you have another project (`test-app`) on your machine that you want to try installing the component library into without having to first publish the component library.
 In the `test-app` directory, you can run: